JhonEgbret/Geopolis/Nekocious Neko.md

 - Nekocious meets her twin - Nagoshi Catto -> Researcher at Limpex
 - Nagoshi reports her to the authorities -> Her bounty is increased to $650
 - Lana Retrodus is saved from Limpex's unethical scientific experiments by Ony -> She is escorted to the Interstellar Government A5 Space Station for reeducation and to be recognized as an official citizen.
+- NEKOCIOUS BIRTHDAY BASH --> Heist at the Fortress of Fudaheim in Arfrag
+- Birthday party at the Lost Moon of Cartakali --> Sudden re-encounter with Tokillius, he is... proud. -> He lets them go
+- Stop at the station of XLI -> Crisis of faith -> They continue.
+- Stop at the music studio in Pirnoli -> First recording sessions, "just for fun".
+- They land on a name.
+NEKOUTA. ---> Their first album is published, titled "Seed Of Hate".
+- Search for a publisher begins --> Nekocious begins torching every recording agency that does not accept their music
 -